 The area between Kakinada coast and Hope Island is thought as Kakinada Bay, intromission a vicinity of around 146 km2 (56 sq mi).
 Hope Island protects the town of Kakinada from the robust storm surges coming back from the Bay of Bengal.
 Hope Island acts as natural barrier for storm surges and potential wave events and provides tranquility to the ships anchored in Kakinada Bay that makes Kakinada Port one in every of the safest natural ports within the Eastern Coast of India.

-The northern tip of the island is called "Godavari Point", which overlooks the entry point into the Kakinada Bay and the Kakinada harbour.
+The northern tip of the island is termed "Godavari Point", that overlooks the entry purpose into the Kakinada Bay and therefore the Kakinada harbour.

 The sandy beaches of Hope Island, beside the adjacent Coringa life Sanctuary square measure a nesting ground of the Vulnerable Lepidochelys olivacea turtle, with 482 females egg laying eggs on the beaches of Hope Island in 2016.
 In recent years many dead turtles have additionally washed abreast of the beaches thanks to injuries from mechanized fishing boats operative off the Andhra coast.
 Conservationists, life and forest officers have raised concern concerning the mechanized fishing, and conducted sensitization programs and retro-fitting with "turtle excluder devices" to stop injuries to the vulnerable reptiles.